bpinzone/pro_programming/Problem_Solving_Process.md

 * Do not trip over your own complexity.
     * Try not to have a data structure serve more than one purpose if there are no benefits.
     * Make sure stopping conditions on loops are as specific as they should be.
-    * If a design starts getting out of hand, make it more modular, and state PRECISELY what an entity of code should accomplish.
+    * If a design starts getting out of hand, make it more modular, and state **precisely** what an entity of code should accomplish.
     * Don't make a loop have two purposes.
 One loop, one job.
 New From Operating Systems.
 * General